Is your dream to someday work for a fortune 500 company? Do you know how to do that? One way is by starting a career in business management.

 However, what trips many people up are their soft skills.
 These aren’t as quantifiable and include things like communication.

-Some of the skills you will need for a career in business management include the following:
+Some of the skills you will need for this role include the following:

 - You will need to be able to communicate effectively with your team, clients, and other stakeholders.
 This includes being able to write clearly and concisely, as well as being an active listener.